New financial year resolutions to transform your money habits

 1. Build and maintain a practical monthly budget

 And stick to it!
-Creating a written plan will help you allocate your hard-earned funds to the right things, and spare you the guilt associated with unnecessary spending.
+Creating a plan - whether it's a piece of paper, a spreadsheet or an app - will help you allocate your hard-earned funds to the right things, and spare you the guilt associated with unnecessary spending.

 Treat your budget as a financial calendar where you can note your independent variables such as birthdays, bills and school fees, so you can foresee large expenses and avoid the last-minute scramble.